Natnael-Tilahun/Qizzical-App/README.md

 # Qizzical-App
-This Quizzical App Game project is a challenge from scrimba advanced react module which is built from figma design using react.js, tailwind css, different react hooks and an external Trivia API.
+This Quizzical Game project is a challenge from scrimba advanced react module which is built from figma design using react.js, tailwind css, different react hooks and an external Trivia API.

 # Figma Design